redpanda-data/connect/docs/processors/README.md

 the 'path' field as described [here](../config_interpolation.md#functions).
 For types that aren't file based (such as binary) the file field is ignored.

+### Metadata

+The resulting archived message adopts the metadata of the _first_ message part of the batch.

 ## `batch`

 ``` yaml